-A successful human resource manager career can begin with enrolling in a bachelor’s degree program with a major in business administration, applied psychology with a concentration in organizational psychology or a related field, and a minor in human resources administration.
+A successful human resource manager career can begin with enrolling in a bachelor's degree program with a major in human resources management, business administration, applied psychology with a concentration in organizational psychology or a related field.
 HR coursework typically includes management of human resources, training and development, compensation and benefits, and administrative and personnel law.

-Employers can be confident that graduates of a human resources administration program are able to:
+Employers can be confident that graduates of a human resources management program are able to: